LSEG-API-Samples/Example.MessengerBotAPI.Python.InteractiveMessengerBotML/README.md

     User input answer.
 The Bot may repeat the question if the context of the answer is not in the context_set.

 * __Bullet3__
     The context of the answer is in context_set.
 Therefore, Bot asks a user to provide a RIC name.
 The user provides an answer, and Bot will assume that the input is RIC name.
 It will create context_action, which is an internal command for the app.
-App also checks if the JSON object contains context_link, it will search for a tag which matches with the value of context_link.
+App also checks if the JSON object contains context_link, it will search for a tag that matches the value of context_link.
 Then it has to send the response back to the user.

 * __Bullet4__
     The app will check the context_action and call an internal function to retrieving the data or do other actions.
 I don't' want to make it more complicated; therefore, our example call function from Eikon Data API to get price or time-series data accordingly.